liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/01-using-simple-file-system-store.markdown

 handle concurrent requests and file locking.
 For this reason, you need to use a Storage Area Network or a clustered file system.

-The file system store was the first store used in @product@ and is heavily bound to the @product@ database.
+The file system store was the first store used in @sharepoint@ and is heavily bound to the @sharepoint@ database.
 By default, documents are stored in a `document_library` subfolder of the `data` folder.
 Of course, you can change this path to anything you want in [System Settings](/docs/7-2/user/-/knowledge_base/u/system-settings).